Frequently Asked Questions

-UNC’s primary mission since 1889 has been to prepare teachers.
-The state of Colorado has designated UNC as the primary institution for teacher education in the state.
-UNC has also received national recognition for excellence in teacher education.
-For further details see the College of Education and Behavioral Sciences Web site.
+UNCís primary mission since 1889 has been to prepare teachers.
+The state of Colorado has designated UNC as the primary institution for teacher education in the state.† UNC has also received national recognition for excellence in teacher education.† For further details see the College of Education and Behavioral Sciences Web site.

-Students seeking elementary licensure major in Interdisciplinary Studies Elementary Teaching (ISET), which includes coursework in all the subjects they will be expected to teach.
+Students seeking elementary licensure major in Elementary Education: Teacher Licensure (ELED), which includes coursework in all the subjects they will be expected to teach.
 In addition to the major, students take 40 credit hours of specified Liberal Arts Core (LAC) courses and add the Professional Teacher Education Program (PTEP) courses for teacher licensure.